 Significant AWS development projects constructed to date in Region II have included development of inland water sources for coastal utilities in Santa Rosa (inland Sand and Gravel Aquifer project), Okaloosa (inland Floridan Aquifer wells and transmission facilities), and Walton (Rock Hill inland wellfield development and transmission facilities) counties.
-Projects completed during the last fiscal year include construction of a reclaimed water line in Freeport and interconnection of utilities in coastal Okaloosa County including well abandonment.
-Active projects include additional development of the Rock Hill inland wellfield in Walton County and transmission and interconnection support to the City of Freeport.
+Active projects include additional development of the Rock Hill inland wellfield in Walton County, transmission and interconnection support to the City of Freeport, and work in cooperation with Okaloosa County to develop a surface water supply in the central portion of the county.

-In Region III, the City of Callaway project to extend the water transmission system down the Allanton Peninsula was completed.
-Funding has been awarded to Bay County for development of an inland ground water source.
-Construction is anticipated to be in progress during FY 2010-2011.

-In Region V, the District provided substantial assistance to the City of Port St. Joe in the construction of the City's new surface water treatment facility.
-Water supply development projects currently underway include water supply distribution system improvements for the City of Wewahitchka, as well as funding for water distribution system repairs in the City of Port St. Joe.
+In Region III, funding has been awarded to Bay County for development of an inland ground water source.
+The project is currently in the permitting process.
+In Region V, the District provided substantial assistance to the City of Port St. Joe for the construction of the City's new surface water treatment facility.
+Assistance was provided over the past year to the City of Port St. Joe for water distribution system repairs and to the City of Carrabelle for evaluation of the feasibility of developing a water system interconnection with the Alligator Point Water Resources District.

-Alternative water supply development assistance and water resource development projects funded through the WPSPTF and other sources are listed in Chapter 4.2.
-All of these efforts complement dedicated regulatory efforts to ensure the long-term sustainability of water resources.
+Alternative water supply development assistance and water resource development projects funded through the WPSPTF and other sources are listed in Appendix A. All of these efforts complement dedicated regulatory efforts to ensure the long-term sustainability of water resources.
 Within the coastal Water Resource Caution Area (WRCA) in particular, stringent conservation and reporting requirements are applied, and new allocations of potable Floridan Aquifer water for non-potable uses are prohibited.